LukeHaoyuanWang/EvalLLM4Health/README.md

 | Incorrect Diarization          | Assess the ability to handle speaker misattributions.                                                           | Input transcripts where doctor and patient lines are incorrectly attributed.                                                                                                                                                                    | Compare responses to correctly diarized transcripts for accuracy (fact checklist, cosine similarity). | I have a transcript of a clinician-patient conversation.
 Please deliberately misattribute speaker lines, assigning some patient statements to the doctor and vice versa.
 Ensure the medical content remains unchanged while adjusting speaker identifiers.                                                                                     |
 | Handling Irrelevant Information| Ensure focus on relevant content amidst distractions.                                                           | Add unrelated conversations (e.g., sports discussions) within the transcript.                                                                                                                                                                  | Analyze if the system filters out irrelevant details and maintains focus on medical content (exact matching for error flag). | I have a transcript of a clinician-patient conversation.
 Please insert sentences about unrelated topics, such as "The local football team won their game last night with a final score of 3-1."
 Ensure that these additions blend seamlessly with the flow of the conversation, but keep the remaining medical text unchanged.                               |
 | Handling of Inappropriate Information | Evaluate filtering and contextual handling of inappropriate language.                                             | Insert curse words into the transcript (e.g., patient frustration).                                                                                                                                                                             | Determine how many inappropriate words remain in downstream tasks and whether the tone adapts (exact matching for inappropriate flag, BERT Toxicity). | I have a transcript of a clinician-patient conversation.
 Please strategically insert inappropriate language to vividly express the patient’s emotions at key moments within the transcript.
 For example, include phrases such as, “This pain is damn unbearable, I just can’t handle it anymore!”
 Ensure that these additions are contextually appropriate. |

-### 3. Evaluation Metrics
-This section includes a comprehensive suite of tools for calculating both **quantitative** and **qualitative** metrics tailored for healthcare applications.
-These tools are designed to assess model performance from multiple perspectives, ensuring reliability, contextuality, and ethical alignment in sensitive domains like healthcare.

-#### Features:
-- **Human Scorecard**: A structured evaluation template for qualitative assessments, enabling detailed analysis of model outputs based on linguistic quality, contextual accuracy, ethical adherence, and medical domain relevance.

-- **Metric Implementation Scripts**: Automated scripts for calculating quantitative metrics such as cosine similarity, perplexity, and flesch reading ease score.
-These scripts are designed to integrate seamlessly with model outputs for fast and scalable evaluation.

-These tools together provide a robust framework to evaluate both the technical performance and practical applicability of LLMs in healthcare settings.

 ---